moHaHa/my-website/README.md

 ```

 ### deploy it
-upload the files from the genered folder in your `dist` folder to your host file manager
+upload the genered files from `dist`  folder to your host file manager
 ```